lsst/LDM-463/index.rst

 Storage is the abstraction layer that separates Repositories in persistant storage from the parts of the framework that use the data in the Repository.

-There is a Storage class that is a factory and convenience layer and Storage Interface classes that implement access to different types of storage types such as the local filesystem or remote object stores like Swift.
+There is a ``Storage`` class that is a factory and convenience layer, and Storage Interface classes that implement access to different types of storage types such as the local filesystem or remote object stores like Swift.

-Storage Interface classes are responsible for implementing:

- * Concurrency control that cooperates with their actual storage.
-Handle-to-
+Storage Interface classes are responsible for implementing concurrency control that cooperates with their actual storage.
- * stored-Parent for persisted data so that the parent may be found at load time.

 Storage Interface classes are interfaces and may contain datasets (e.g. in-memory storage), but they do not necessarily contain datasets.